daattali/beautiful-jekyll/certificates.md

 ---
 layout: page
-title: "List of Certificates"
+title: "Certificates"
 permalink: /certificates/
 ---

-## Certificates
+## List of Certificates
 Here are some certifications I've earned:

 - **Databases and SQL for Data Science with Python**